adrianadepalma/BII_tutorial/bii_example.md

 reliable when looking over broader areas and larger time steps, rather than pixel by pixel and year by year.

+## BII is a valuable metric, but isn’t the only answer

 BII is a measure of ecosystem intactness, but we do not expect it to be used in isolation.
 There are myriad biodiversity metrics and indices out there, and which one you use will depend on what is most